 Internet - WiFi

 Many of the yacht yards provide free (or low cost) WIFI to their customers.
 In addition, some of the local restaurants provide WIFI.
-Pay WIFI is available through Marine WIFI (19/8/2018 - service seems to be down).
-On your first login you will be asked for payment information.
 The other alternative is to get a data plan through your smart phone.
 Both Digicel and Bmobile provide plans.
 The closest Bmobile and Digicel offices are at The Falls shopping center in West Moorings.